Popular airline company announces expansion at Essex airport for summer 2023

 - Turkey – Dalaman

-CEO of Jet2.com and Jet2holidays Steve Heapy said: “This expansion is the latest demonstration of our continued commitment to investing in our London Stansted operations.
+CEO Steve Heapy said: “This expansion is the latest demonstration of our continued commitment to investing in our London Stansted operations.

 “Earlier this year we celebrated five years since the launch of flights and holidays from London Stansted, and since day one the reaction from customers and independent travel agents has been incredible.